 For the purpose of this policy, a "forced marriage" is defined as a marriage that is entered into without the full and free consent of one or both parties, and where violence, threats or any other form of coercion is used to cause a person to enter into the marriage.
 Forced marriage is classed as a crime in the UK.
-If a young person is 16 or 17, even if living independently, by law they are viewed as a child and therefore marriage at this age is referred to as 'child marriage'.

-As part of HBA, staff will be alert to the signs of forced/child marriage, including, but not limited to, the following:
+As part of HBA, staff will be alert to the signs of forced marriage, including, but not limited to, the following: